tektoncd/operator/docs/README.md

   You can clone and repository and install the Operator.
 You can find the instruction in [here](../DEVELOPMENT.md)

-After installing the Operator, to install the required Tekton Component such as Tekton Pipeline, Tekton Triggers, Tekton Chains.
+After installing the Operator, to install the required Tekton Component such as Tekton Pipeline, Tekton Triggers.

 Create an instance of `TektonConfig` which will create the required components.
 You can find more details and the available configuration in [TektonConfig](TektonConfig.md).

-NOTE: `TektonResult` is an optional component added recently and is not installed through `TektonConfig` currently.
-You can find the installation steps in its [doc](TektonResult.md).
+NOTE: `TektonResult` and `TektonChain` are optional components and are not installed through `TektonConfig` currently.
+You can find the installation steps in their docs.

 ## Understanding Tekton Operator